The Psychology of Discounts

+The psychology of discounts.
+What makes it work?
 Humans seem to be wired to love getting a bargain.
 They hunt them out and make purchases based on the bargain, even when it is not always a rational decision.
 Often a bargain gives shoppers the “reason” or “permission” to make a purchase that they can then rationalise later.

-Value is a brand, bargains are an experience
+Value is a brand, bargains are an experience.

 Value can create loyalty with customers and can be a very effective branding and pricing strategy.
 However, value does not provide the discount experience that can increase basket sizes with impulse purchases.